mark-curran/scrambled-words/README.md

 Instructions on setting up a local dev environment.

-TODO: Add section on logging levels
+TODO: Add section on logging levels, i.e., `export SCRAMBLED_WORDS_DEBUG_MODE=1` to set debug as the logging level.